pangpang20/gaussdb-python/docs/basic/usage.rst

 - If you want to customise the objects that the cursor returns, instead of receiving tuples, you can specify your :ref:`row factories <row-factories>`.

-- If you want to customise how Python values and PostgreSQL types are mapped into each other, beside the :ref:`basic type mapping <types-adaptation>`, you can :ref:`configure your types <adaptation>`.
+- If you want to customise how Python values and GaussDB types are mapped into each other, beside the :ref:`basic type mapping <types-adaptation>`, you can :ref:`configure your types <adaptation>`.